elbaulp/elbaulp.github.io/_posts/2012-03-30-erp-cobros.md

        noPagada    exception;
        descFPago   fPagos.descripcion%type;
     begin
-         if :new.importe &lt; 0 then raise imptMayCero; end if;
+         if :new.importe < 0 then raise imptMayCero; end if;
          if upper(:new.abono) = 'N' then
             --Compruebo la forma de pago
             select descripcion into descfPAgo from fPAgos where cCodFpago = :new.cCodFPago;